Theta Phi Alpha: Membership

-Notable alumnae
+Notable members

 Chapters

 A chapter is a local Theta Phi Alpha organization at a single college or university.
 As of August 1, 2022, Theta Phi Alpha had 55 active collegiate chapters as well as 37 alumnae associations and clubs across the United States.

 Chapters are named with Greek letters in order of their date of installation, with the first chapter being the Alpha chapter.
 If a chapter closes for any reason, no other Theta Phi Alpha chapter is allowed to utilize its Greek name designation until a chapter can be re-chartered or re-established at the same college or university.

 To become a chapter, a group begins as an emerging chapter.
 An emerging chapter is a group of women working together to complete the requirements to become a chapter of Theta Phi Alpha.
 Once established, an emerging chapter is expected to fulfill nineteen requirements or "pearls."
 Once these requirements are fulfilled, the emerging chapter goes through installation where its members become fully initiated into the fraternity.
 As of August 1, 2022, there are no emerging chapters.